-We know there are many ways to further your studies, but which is the right path?
+You may be aware of the many higher education pathways after SPM to further your studies, but which is the right path?

-After secondary school, students generally have two options.
+After secondary school, students generally have a few options.

 Students may enrol in a pre-university programme such as a University Foundation or an A-level to qualify for a degree.